ktagilbert/rookie-dev/_posts/2016-1-30-client-side-search-function.markdown

 ## Take away lessons:
 When I was tasked with creating this search function, I was overwhelmed.
 There are a TON of ways to make a search function.
 So that's why **I had to sit down and think about what I could make using only the tools that I had at my disposal.** The end result is a simple search function that does exactly what I need it to do.

 It's not fancy.
-It's not especially innovative. *But* it works for my static blog and it accomplishes the function I need it do.
-And that's totally fine.
-Plus, pair programming with my fiance helped me learn a bunch of cool new methods so I truly enjoyed the process of making this.
+It's not especially innovative. *But* it works for my static blog and it accomplishes the function I need it to do.
+Plus, pair programming with my S.O. helped me learn a bunch of cool new methods so I truly enjoyed the process of making this.

 **Thanks for reading guys!** I hope this tutorial helps.
-Again, if you want to see the search function in action, just go to [my home page](http://ktgilbert.herokuapp.com/) and click the search icon.
+Again, if you want to see the search function in action, just go to [my blog page](/blog/) and click the search icon.
 Also, let me know in the comments if you have any questions!